 My first produced play was ADVENTURES IN RIO, presented by my sixth grade graduating class at Wilshire Crest Elementary School, Los Angeles.
-At sixteen, my adaptation of THE LAND OF OZ was spectacularly produced and directed by the late John Ingle (later, Edward Quartermain on GENERAL HOSPITAL until his death) at Hollywood High.
+At sixteen, my adaptation of THE LAND OF OZ was spectacularly produced and directed by the late John Ingle (later, Edward Quartermain on GENERAL HOSPITAL until his death in September, 2012) at Hollywood High.
 As the annual holiday program, the production was the delight of the student body.
 There was a second performance for 1,500 young kids bused in from East L.A.
 There were a full page of generous comments and photos in the Los Angeles Times, and a half-page of the same in the then-extant Los Angeles Mirror.
-My Hollywood High senior year Creative Writing project, JESSICA AND THE DEVIL, a full-length musical with classmate composer Russell Horton, was produced in 1960 by the Falcon Theater in Hollywood.
-It got me lunch with the notorious David Merrick, who decided to take on HELLO, DOLLY! instead.
+My Hollywood High senior year Creative Writing project, JESSICA AND THE DEVIL, a full-length musical with classmate composer/actor Russell Horton, was produced in 1960 by the Falcon Theater in Hollywood.
+It got me a coffee shop lunch with the famous David Merrick (interrupted by the aforementioned Pat Hogan).
+Mr. Merrick decided to take on HELLO, DOLLY! instead.

 So, I got married (two kids), divorced, married again, (three more kids), was widowed, married, married (and survived to marry again).